Preceptors

 Amy is a Critical Care and Emergency Medicine clinical pharmacist at UCHealth – Memorial Central and preceptor for the Critical Care and Emergency Medicine rotations for the PGY1’s and PGY2 Critical Care program.
 She is the primary preceptor for the Neurocritical Care PGY2 rotation.
 She received her Doctor of Pharmacy degree from Butler University in Indianapolis, Indiana.
 She completed her PGY1 and PGY2 Critical Care residency both at St. Vincent Hospital in Indianapolis, Indiana.
 In previous professional lives, she also has experience in internal medicine and surgical services (neurosurgery, trauma, orthopedic, urology, and oncology).
 In her free time, she enjoys trail running with her rescue dog, discovering & creating delicious plant-based meals with her husband, and exploring local & regional hikes with friends & family.

-Alex Carusone, PharmD
+Alexandra Carusone, PharmD

-Alexandra is a preceptor for Internal Medicine working primarily in the Neuroscience and Renal medicine units.
 Alexandra received her Doctor of Pharmacy in 2016 from Ohio Northern University and completed her PGY-1 residency at The Christ Hospital in Cincinnati, Ohio.
 Prior to moving to Colorado, Alexandra worked as an Internal Medicine/Palliative Care pharmacist at The Christ Hospital.
 Alexandra joined the UCHealth team in 2021.
 Outside of work, Alexandra enjoys spending time with her family, hiking, and baking.

-Rachel Jensen, PharmD
+Rachel Jenson, PharmD

 Rachel is one of the internal medicine preceptors for the PGY1 program.
 She completed both her Doctor of Pharmacy and Bachelor’s of Science in bacteriology from University of Wisconsin – Madison (Go Badgers!).
 Rachel completed her PGY1 residency at UCHealth Memorial Hospital Central in 2020.
 Outside of work you can catch her climbing rocks, throwing pottery, or overlanding with her husband and pup.